ucu-computer-science/UCU_Linux_Club/docs/arch_manual.md

 Now let's go in arch: `arch-chroot /mnt `

-It is important to download text editor at the beggining: `pacman -S vim` super short guide for vim):
+It is good idea to download adequate text editor at the beggining: `pacman -S vim`

+super short guide for vim:
 - i - go to 'insert' mode (you can type!)
 - Esc - back to 'normal' mode
 - :w - write to file (in normal mode)
 - :q - quite from file (again, in normal mode) (you can combine: ':wq')

-Adjust locals: `nano /etc/locale.gen` and uncomment
+Adjust locals: `vim /etc/locale.gen` and uncomment
 ```
 en_US.UTF-8 UTF-8
 ru_RU.UTF-8 UTF-8